 Like other honors programs, OHIO Honors provides plenty of opportunity for challenge in the classroom; however, our program is built upon a model of experiential learning and the understanding that learning happens in many different environments.
 While you might be introduced to an idea through reading and classroom discussion, applying that idea to different settings and situations can give you a deeper understanding of how it operates in practice.
 So, in addition to the honors-level courses offered through the program, OHIO Honors advisors help you expand your learning through a set of meaningful out-of-class experiences, such as internships, community projects, and hands-on research.

 As an OHIO Honors student, you’ll take courses that challenge you, but you’ll also apply your knowledge outside the classroom.
-After an initial period of exploration, students completing their second year in the program choose from the following four pathways to structure their curricular and co-curricular experiences and build toward their fourth-year capstone project:
+After an initial period of exploration, students completing their second year in the program choose from the following three pathways to structure their curricular and co-curricular experiences and build toward their fourth-year capstone project: